Occupancy-App/Occupancy-App-API/README.md

 #### Confirm Containers Restart Cleanly After Reboot

 Reboot the host running the Docker containers, and re-run the "Remote Test" section.
-Need to make sure that a
+Need to make sure that a reboot of the Docker host is a yawn event for a production service.

 #### Set up recurring rebuild/restart job